 When selected, the following tagging options are available;

-Field / Option Description Tag Message Body If selected, a text box is displayed that allows you to specify a message (up to 500 characters) that is added to the messsage's body.
+Field / Option Description Tag Message Body If selected, a text box is displayed that allows you to specify a message (up to 500 characters) that is added to the message's body.
 If no text is specified, the following default text is used.
 Tag Subject

-If selected, a text box is displayed that allows you to specify a message (up to 100 characters) that is added to the messsage's subject.
+If selected, a text box is displayed that allows you to specify a message (up to 100 characters) that is added to the message's subject.
 If no text is specified, the following default text is used.

 If selected, the following is added to the email's header: